szpak/gradle-pitest-plugin/README.md

 2. Why have I got `GroovyCastException: Cannot cast object '-Xmx1024', '-Xms512m' with class 'java.lang.String' to class 'java.util.List'` after upgrade to version 0.33.0?

-    To keep consistency with the new `mainProcessJvmArgs` configuration parameter and make an input format more predicable `jvmArgs` parameter type was changed from `String` to `List<String>` in gradle-pitest-plugin 0.33.0.
+    To keep consistency with the new `mainProcessJvmArgs` configuration parameter and make an input format more predictable `jvmArgs` parameter type was changed from `String` to `List<String>` in gradle-pitest-plugin 0.33.0.
 The migration is trivial, but unfortunately I am not aware of the way to keep both parameter types active at the same time.